DVG/atdd_presentation/README.md

-# Acceptance Test Driven Development for fun and Profile
+# Acceptance Test Driven Development for fun and Profit

 This presentation outlines various practices that are useful for adopting and following an ATDD workflow.